orbitaloop/WebSqlSync/README.md

 Here is a scenario to show an example of input / output data between the client and the server:

 ## client output :
 It's always the client who initiate the synchronization.
 So, let's say, in the client app (ex. mobile app), WebSqlSync has detected that 2 rows of the table "card_stat" has been modified (or created).
-So when the syncNow method is called, it will send to the server the following JSON:
+So when the syncNow method is called, WebSqlSync will send to the server the following JSON:

 	clientData: {
 	    "info": {/* the info to identify the user.
-It's the obect "sync_info" in parameter of the initSync method.
+It's the obect "sync_info" passed previously in the parameters of the initSync method.
 You can put everything you need to identify the client */
 	        "userEmail": "testSafari2@gmail.com",
 	        "userAgent": "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_7_2) AppleWebKit/534.52.7 (KHTML, like Gecko) Version/5.1.2 Safari/534.52.7",
 	        "lastSyncDate": 1326553035406,/* added automatically by WebSqlSync*/
 	    },
-	    "data": {/* WebSQL detect the 2 modified objects and send them.
+	    "data": {/* WebSQLSync detect the 2 modified objects and send them.
 If there is no change on the client, data will be empty */
 	        "card_stat": [{
 	            "card_id": 100330,
 	            "firstViewTime": 1326845243.743,